erizov/Professor/semester_09/lecture_56_os_performance/io_scheduling/school.en.md

-# Io Scheduling
+# I/O Scheduling

 ## Simple Explanation

-I/O Scheduling is an algorithm used to solve specific problems in computer science.
+I/O Scheduling is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying io scheduling to solve specific tasks in io;
-- using io scheduling in production systems for scheduling;
-- integrating io scheduling into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of io scheduling:
+Consider a specific example of how i/o scheduling works:

-1. Data preparation: input data for io scheduling (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of io scheduling to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the io scheduling algorithm do?
+1. What does the i/o scheduling algorithm do?
-2. In what situations is io scheduling used?
+2. In what situations is i/o scheduling used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does io scheduling handle edge cases?
+1. How does i/o scheduling handle edge cases?
-2. What are the advantages and disadvantages of io scheduling?
+2. What are the advantages and disadvantages of i/o scheduling?
-3. Can the performance of io scheduling be improved?
+3. Can the performance of i/o scheduling be improved?

 ### Advanced

-1. What is the time complexity of io scheduling?
+1. What is the time complexity of i/o scheduling?
-2. How does io scheduling work with large volumes of data?
+2. How does i/o scheduling work with large volumes of data?
-3. How can io scheduling be optimized?
+3. How can i/o scheduling be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the io scheduling algorithm.
+Perform a simple operation with the i/o scheduling algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the io scheduling algorithm to a more complex dataset.
+Apply the i/o scheduling algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the io scheduling algorithm in a programming language.
+Write an implementation of the i/o scheduling algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.